jlfaucher/executor5-bulk/docs/branches/3.1.2/trunk/README.txt

 RexxLA would also like to thank the open source community for their review and contributions to this documentation.

-These documents are maintained by primarily by W. David Ashley
+These documents are maintained primarily by W. David Ashley
 <dashley@us.ibm.com> with the help and collaboration of the entire
 ooRexx project team.
 Problems with these documents should be reported via the bug reporting tool at